DebuggingDelightStudios/deformable-mesh/docs/advanced-guides/protectionbox.md

 The first way of implementing protection boxes is by placing them right below your *Deformable Mesh Component*, as you can see in the following image:<br/><img src={ExampleHierarchy} style={{maxWidth: "50%"}} />

 :::info
-After changing your protection boxes at runtime, e.g. removing / adding / moving it, then you have to call the function **Update Protection Boxes**.
+After changing your protection boxes at runtime, e.g. removing / adding / moving it, you have to call the function **Update Protection Boxes**.
 Otherwise the changes will not be taken into account and the "old" protection boxes will still be used.
 :::

 ## Setup 2: Groups (V 2.1)